EGI-Federation/training-datahub/Exercise_01/README.md

 # Exercise no.01 - Testing the client from the “oneclient" Docker container

-In this exercise we learn how to
+In this exercise we learn how to:
 * Use the Docker container with the already installed oneclient (see below `sudo docker run` command).
 * Mount the current working directory ($PWD) in the Docker container (under `/mnt/src`).